Four Horsemen of the Apocalypse

-The Four Horsemen of the Apocalypse are figures in the Christian scriptures, first appearing in the Book of Revelation, a piece of apocalypse literature written by John of Patmos.
+The Four Horsemen of the Apocalypse are figures in the Book of Revelation in the New Testament of the Bible, a piece of apocalypse literature attributed to John of Patmos, and generally regarded as dating from about AD 95.
+Similar allusions are contained in the Old Testament books of Ezekiel and Zechariah, written centuries prior.
+Though the text only provides a name for the fourth horseman, subsequent commentary often identifies them as personifications of Conquest, War, Famine, and Death.

 Revelation 6 tells of a book or scroll in God's right hand that is sealed with seven seals.
 The Lamb of God/Lion of Judah opens the first four of the seven seals, which summons four beings that ride out on white, red, black, and pale horses.
+All of the horsemen save for Death are portrayed as being human in appearance.

-In John's revelation the first horseman rides a white horse, carries a bow, and is given a crown as a figure of conquest, perhaps invoking pestilence, Christ, or the Antichrist.
+In John's revelation the first horseman rides a white horse, carries a bow, and is given a crown as a figure of conquest, perhaps invoking pestilence, or the Antichrist.
 The second carries a sword and rides a red horse as the creator of (civil) war, conflict, and strife.
 The third, a food merchant, rides a black horse symbolizing famine and carries the scales.
 The fourth and final horse is pale, upon it rides Death, accompanied by Hades.
 "They were given authority over a quarter of the Earth, to kill with sword, famine and plague, and by means of the beasts of the Earth."

-Christianity sometimes interprets the Four Horsemen as a vision of harbingers of the Last Judgment, setting a divine end-time upon the world.
+Christianity typically interprets the Four Horsemen as a vision of harbingers of the Last Judgment, setting a divine end-time upon the world.

 White Horse

 The above passage is a common English translation of the rider of the White Horse (sometimes referred to as the White Rider).
-He is thought to carry a bow (Greek τόξο, toxo) and wear a victor's crown (Greek στέφανος, stephanos).
+He is thought to carry a bow (Greek τόξον, tóxon) and wear a victor's crown (Greek στέφανος, stéphanos).

 As Christ, the Gospel, or the Holy Spirit

+For the broad historical interpretation of Christ as the rider of the white horse, it is to be understood that the Antichrist does not appear until the opening of the sixth seal.
+Events in world history since the founding of Christianity were interpreted as "horses" up to the sixth seal event.
+Therefore, this interpretation can be seen as either partially preterist, or an instance of dual fulfillment.

-Irenaeus, an influential Christian theologian of the 2nd century, was among the first to interpret this Horseman as Christ himself, his white horse representing the successful spread of the gospel.
-Various scholars have since supported this notion, citing the later appearance, in Revelation 19, of Christ mounted on a white horse, appearing as The Word of God.
-Furthermore, earlier in the New Testament, the Book of Mark indicates that the advance of the gospel may precede and foretell the apocalypse.
-The color white also tends to represent righteousness in the Bible, and Christ is portrayed as a conqueror in other instances.
+In the New Testament, the Book of Mark indicates that the advance of the gospel may precede and foretell the apocalypse.
+The colour white also tends to represent righteousness in the Bible, and Christ is portrayed as a conqueror in other instances.

 Besides Christ, the Horseman could represent the Holy Spirit.
 The Holy Spirit was understood to have come upon the Apostles at Pentecost after Jesus departed Earth.
 The appearance of the Lion in Revelation 5 shows the triumphant arrival of Jesus in Heaven, and the first Horseman may represent the sending of the Holy Spirit by Jesus and the advance of the gospel of Jesus Christ.